owlbarn/tutorial/book/symbolic/README.md

 An Owl Engine enables converting Owl computation graph to or from a symbolic representation.
 Symbolic graph can thus benefit from the concise syntax and powerful features such as Algorithm Differentiation in Owl.

 We can also chain multiple engines together.
 For example, we can use Owl engine to converge the computation define in Owl to symbolic graph, which can then be converted to ONNX model and get executed on multiple frameworks.
 Here is such an example.
-A simple computation graph created by `make_graph ()` is processed by two chained engines, and generates a ONNX model.
+A simple computation graph created by `make_graph ()` is processed by two chained engines, and generates an ONNX model.

 ```ocaml
 open Owl_symbolic